aladinelkhalil/react-ts-foundation-starter/src/todo/exercise.md

   > See [this link](https://www.samanthaming.com/tidbits/14-combine-multiple-arrays-using-spread/) for how to create/combine arrays using the spread operator.

   Pass the _createTodo_ callback function as a prop to _TodoForm_.

+  > See [this link](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example) for how to type functions as props.

   Invoke the callback function upon form submission; verify that a new todo is added (first) to the list.